top of page

 189 Visa Occupation Ceilings: Why Do Some Occupations Get Fewer Invitations?

-can be issued in that occupation per program year.
-Once an occupation's ceiling is reached, no further invitations go out for that occupation until the next program year, regardless of how many eligible applicants are waiting.
+Each occupation on the MLTSSL has an annual ceiling, a cap on how many invitations can be issued for that occupation per program year.
+Once an occupational ceiling is reached, no further invitations go out for it until the next program year, regardless of how many eligible applicants are waiting.

-Understanding where your occupation sits relative to its ceiling and the typical points trend over recent rounds is critical to deciding whether to wait for a 189 invitation or pursue the faster 190/491 pathway instead.
+This is why some occupations (accounting, software engineering) see invitation rounds requiring 90+ points, while less competitive occupations may invite candidates at the legislated minimum of 65.
+Understand where your occupation sits relative to its ceiling and the typical points trend over recent rounds.
+This is critical to deciding whether to wait for a 189 invitation or pursue the faster 190/491 pathway instead.

 Step-by-Step 189 Visa Process